brandeis-llc/semviz/Blender.md

 ---
 layout: post
-title: Blender Covid dataset viz Dashboard
+title: Blender Covid dataset
-subtitle: Placeholder
+subtitle: Dashboard Navigation
 ---

 This dashboard shows the semantic visualization of the relations in the CORD-19